 • Applicants must be agreeable to an 18 month return of services with Northern Health in the specialty area where training was provided Qualifications

-- Registration with BC College of Nursing Professionals as a practicing RN registrant.
+- Registration with BC College of Nurses and Midwives as a practicing RN registrant.

 - Current C.P.R., I.V.
 Therapy and Discharge from P.A.R.
 Certificates mandatory.

 - One year recent experience in the Operating Room/Post-Anesthetic Room.Skills and Abilities:

 - Demonstrated ability to communicate effectively both verbally and in writing.

 - Demonstrated ability to deal with others effectively.